kevinswiber/siren/README.md

 ####name

 A name describing the control.
+Field names MUST be unique within the set of fields for an action.
+The behaviour of clients when parsing a Siren document that violates this constraint is undefined.
 Required.

 ###`class`